chromium/chromium/docs/enterprise/policies.md

 policy for that account.

 ### ChromeOS
-Chrome OS has some specific enterprise-only account types ([Kiosk, public accounts](kiosk_public_session.md)) that are controlled via policies.
+ChromeOS has some specific enterprise-only account types ([Kiosk, public accounts](kiosk_public_session.md)) that are controlled via policies.
 Those policies are usual user policies, though they have their own user ID namespace when retrieved from DMServer.